 In addition to your current personal information, your credit report will usually include information about your history of opening or applying for credit cards and loans and other types of credit (e.g. mobile phone post-paid plans), your record in terms of repaying those credit accounts (including late payments or missed payments), the maximum credit limits available to you on those accounts, and more.
 Read this article for the full list of what is included in your credit report.

-Since Australia switched to a Comprehensive Credit Reporting (CCR) system in 2014, your credit history also now includes more general information about the financial accounts you currently have, what accounts have been opened and closed, and how well you meet your repayments.
-You can read more about positive credit reporting here.
+Since Australia switched to a Comprehensive Credit Reporting (CCR) system, your credit history also now includes more general information about the financial accounts you currently have, what accounts have been opened and closed, and how well you meet your repayments.

 Find out what to do if you see any errors or incorrect information on your credit report.